Dtech-Dbug/EJS/ControlFlow/README.md

 Let us consider a real world scenario where branching and execution based on branching occurs.

-Imagine you are to buy a particular medicine(for simplicity let us assume that medicine is available in all pharmacies).
-The pseudo code will look like :
+Imagine you are to buy a dress for yourself.
+The pseudo code will look like:

 ```
  Get out of House;

+ Walk into an apparel store;

- If you find a pharmacy shop;
+ If you like a dress; buy it;
- Buy the medicine;

- Else Get back home

 ```